surprisetalk/writings/blockchain.md

 ## Maps

-How can maps be improved with blockchains?
+How can maps, AR, and "layers" be improved with blockchains?

 ## Information Theory